appbaseio/reactive-manual/content/docs/advanced/SSR.md

 />));
 ```

-We'll send this markup along with the computed `store` object so it can be preloaded in client side while hydrating the app.
+We'll send this markup along with the computed `store` object so that it can be pre-loaded in client side while hydrating the app.

 ## Example apps